ImagoXV/NanoASV/README.md

 Then proceed to install `conda`.

 Chopper needs to be Aarch64 compiled.
-Therefore, you need to download this specific archive or a newer one if someone cross-compile it.
+Therefore, you need to download this specific archive or a newer one if someone cross-compiles it.
 Warning, don't setup NanoASV environment from conda (base) environment.
 Otherwise you'll run into issues.

 ```sh